9 min read

 Frequently Asked Questions

 That depends on whether you want a hosted platform like Teachable or Thinkific, or a self-owned WordPress setup with more long-term control.
+For ownership and zero platform fees, Learnomy and WordPress with LearnDash are the strongest options.

 Is WordPress better than Teachable or Kajabi?